-Rosemary is a herb that is used to grow in almost hostile environments and adding too much fertilizer can hurt the growth and wellbeing of your plant.
+Rosemary is a herb used to grow in almost hostile environments, and adding too much fertilizer can hurt the growth and well-being of your plant.

 If you are convinced that your rosemary bush needs a boost, start by using a general purpose fertiliser (NPK 10-10-10) and dilute it to a third of its recommended dosage.
 Observe how the plant reacts before deciding how to proceed.

 8. Your rosemary plant is infested with pests or diseases